oliviawestmacottssw/SSW.Rules.Content/rules/teamwork---do-you-manage-up-give-a-recommendation/rule.md

 For example:

-We want to integrate our database with our website so that customers can purchase online.
+[greyBox]  We want to integrate our database with our website so that customers can purchase online.

 The choices: